camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 ## Recommendation

-As a general rule of thumb, prefer custom glue code whenever you don’t have a good reason to go with an existing Connector (like the reasons mentioned above).
+As a general rule of thumb, prefer custom glue code whenever you don’t have a good reason to go with an existing Connector.

 A good reason to use Connectors is if you need to solve complex integrations where little customization is needed, such as the [Camunda RPA bridge](https://docs.camunda.org/manual/latest/user-guide/camunda-bpm-rpa-bridge/) to connect RPA bots (soon to be available for Camunda 8).